- LAST REVIEWED: 12 May 2017

 Brysk, Alison, and Austin Choi-Fitzpatrick, eds.
 From Human Trafficking to Human Rights: Reframing Contemporary Slavery.
 Philadelphia: University of Pennsylvania Press, 2011.

 Rather than offering descriptive overviews of human trafficking, the contributors to this volume shift their focus to viewing the problem as a human rights and social justice dilemma.
-The breadth of themes covered range from examining human trafficking as a larger structural issue relating to the global economy, foreign policies, human security, migration, labor, and gender relations.
+The breadth of themes covered include examining human trafficking as a larger structural issue relating to the global economy, foreign policies, human security, migration, labor, and gender relations.

 Doezema, Jo.
 Sex Slaves and Discourse Masters: The Construction of Trafficking.
 London: Zed, 2010.